bryanhughes/proto-crudl/README.md

 ---
 You will need to include the deps in your `rebar.config`:

-    {erl_crudl, {git, "https://github.com/bryanhughes/erl_crudl.git", {branch, "master"}}},
+    {proto_crudl, {git, "https://github.com/bryanhughes/proto_crudl.git", {branch, "master"}}},

-Next, create your `erl_crudl.config`.
+Next, create your `proto_crudl.config`.
 You can simply copy and modify the one in the repo.
 Also, copy and rename the `example/bin/build_example.sh` and move it into your `bin` or other directory.
 Run it once to generate the code and protos, and any other time you modify your schema.